Delran High School: Expansions

-In 2008, a referendum was passed, which included $25.8 million in spending that inlcuded construction of a new science wing to the school as well as renovations to the existing building.
+In 2008, a referendum was passed, which included $25.8 million in spending that included construction of a new science wing to the school as well as renovations to the existing building.

 In 2019, a new fab lab was constructed, replacing an old auto shop building.

-Demographics

-As of the 2021–22 school year, the school had an enrollment of 911 students and 78.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.6:1.
-There were 114 students (12.5% of enrollment) eligible for free lunch and 41 (4.5% of students) eligible for reduced-cost lunch.

-As of the 202122 school year, Delran High School was 73% White, 9% Black, 11% Hispanic, 4% Asian, 4% two or more races, 0.1% American Indian/Alaska Native, and 0% Hawaii Native/Pacific Islander.

 Awards, recognition and rankings

 The school was the 169th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 230th in the state of 328 schools in 2012, after being ranked 179th in 2010 out of 322 schools listed.
 The magazine ranked the school 155th in 2008 out of 316 schools.
 The school was ranked 112th in the magazine's September 2006 issue, which surveyed 316 schools across the state.

 Athletics

 The Delran High School Bears compete in the Freedom Division of the Burlington County Scholastic League (BCSL) sports association, which is comprised of public and private high schools covering Burlington, Camden, Mercer and Ocean counties in Central Jersey and operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 658 students in grades 10-12, the school was classified by the NJSIAA for the 2022-23 school year as South, Group 2 for most athletic competition purposes, which included schools with an enrollment of 486 to 758 students in that grade range.
-The football team competes in the Liberty Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as South, Group 2 for football for 2022-23.
+The football team competes in the Liberty Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group II South for football for 2024–2026, which included schools with 514 to 685 students.
 The school's mascot is the bear and school colors are brown and gold.